ChinmayJoshi1412/ChinmayJoshi1412/README.md

-### Hi there, I am a final year student at Vellore Institute of Technology, Bhopal pursing my Bachelor's in Computer Science and Engineering.
-I am an Android Developer proficient in technologies such as Android SDK and Flutter SDK.
+### I am a recent graduate from Vellore Institute of Technology with a Bachelor's degree in Computer Science and Engineering.
+As a Frontend Developer, I specialize in creating user-friendly applications with a strong focus on performance and design.
+I have hands-on experience with a variety of frameworks, including Android SDK, Flutter SDK, and React JS, which allows me to deliver dynamic, responsive, and scalable applications.

 <!--
 **ChinmayJoshi1412/ChinmayJoshi1412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.